-Decrying Russian Disinformation, Lindsey Graham Cites Alleged Russian Disinformation
+Decrying Russian disinformation, Lindsey Graham cites alleged Russian disinformation

 Comey said Wednesday he didn’t recall receiving a referral about the supposed intelligence in 2016 and expressed confusion about why Ratcliffe shared a finding he acknowledged could be bogus.
 “I don’t fully understand what he’s doing there,” Comey said.

 Of all Comey’s many statements on Wednesday, that may be the hardest to believe.
-It is pretty clear what Ratcliffe, Graham and Trump are up to.
+It is pretty clear what Ratcliffe, Graham, and Trump are up to.